Muhammad Taqi (referee): Refereeing career

 On 13 February 2024, Taqi was selected to officiate the opening 2023–24 AFC Champions League Round of 16 match between Shandong Taishan and Kawasaki Frontale.

 Taqi was selected to officiate a match in the 2024–25 AFC Champions League Elite fixtures between Thailand club Buriram United and Japanese club Vissel Kobe on 17 September 2024 and also between Chinese club Shanghai Shenghua and Japanese club Kawasaki Frontale on 23 October 2024.
 Taqi was then selected to officiate the group stage fixture in the west region of the tournament between Emirati club Al Wasl and Qatari club Al Rayyan on 2 December.

 In February 2025, Taqi was selected by Liga Indonesia Baru to officiate four matches in Liga 1.
-He officiate a league match on 21 February between Dewa United and Persebaya Surabaya, on 24 February between Arema and PSIS Semarang, on 11 April between Borneo Samarinda and Persib Bandung and than on 17 April between PSS Sleman and Dewa United.
+He officiate a league match on 21 February between Dewa United and Persebaya Surabaya, on 24 February between Arema and PSIS Semarang, on 11 April between Borneo Samarinda and Persib Bandung and then on 17 April between PSS Sleman and Dewa United.

 On 31 May 2025, Taqi was selected to officiate the 2025 Singapore Cup final between Tampines Rovers and Lion City Sailors.

 In July 2025, Taqi was appointed to officiate an international friendly match in the 2025 Indonesia President's Cup between English club Oxford United and the Liga Indonesia All Star team.
 The match was held at the Gelora Bung Karno Stadium in Jakarta on 6 July 2025 as part of the tournament's international showcase event.

 In August 2025, Taqi was selected to officiate two matches in the Chinese Super League.
 He officiate a league match on 9 August in the Shanghai derby between Shanghai Shenghua and Shanghai Port where he also officiate on 30 August between Chengdu Rongcheng and Shanghai Port.

 On 20 September 2025, Taqi was selected to officiate a match in the UAE Pro League between Al Nasr and Shabab Al Ahli.

+On 14 June 2026, Taqi officiate the 2026 Vietnamese Cup final between Ninh Binh and Cong An Hồ Chí Minh City.